manoncarbonnel/manoncarbonnel/README.md

 Yes ? 👉 I teach about best practices in web integration and CSS.

 [!["Crafting better UIs, thinking of the DOM as an API"](https://img.youtube.com/vi/jZGWoGgeeJ0/0.jpg)](https://www.youtube.com/watch?v=jZGWoGgeeJ0)

+## Communities

+I like to practise programming with [code katas](https://github.com/manoncarbonnel?tab=repositories&q=kata).

+🐙 I love mob programming and facilitate discovery sessions with [MobProgFR Meetup](https://linktr.ee/mobprogfr).
+We have sessions every month, sometimes women and non-binary persons only, and you can request one and choose your code kata!

+🌊 I am passionnate about HTML / CSS and I created [Csscade](https://github.com/Csscade), the french web integrators community.
+Come join us!

 ## Woman in tech